 NOTE: When adding an example, please cite a specific instance or instances of the relevant work being either mistaken for a parody or being analyzed to determine whether or not it is serious.
 Any examples that shoehorn in a work with Weasel Words or the like but without such instances being cited (i.e. something along the lines of "this could easily be mistaken for a parody", "this might as well have been a parody", or "some people have a hard time believing this is real" with little else) will be assumed to be Complaining About Shows You Don't Like and will be deleted as such.

 open/close all folders

-- "John Clarke and Bryan Dawe" are an Australian comedy duo that satirize politicians and other public figures.
+- "John Clarke and Bryan Dawe" are a New Zealand/Australian comedy duo that satirize politicians and other public figures.
 A quick glance at the comments on the YouTube page shows how many people think they're for real.
 Given that each of those sketches involve John Clarke playing all of the political figures without any change in voice, costume, or makeup, anyone who watches more than one should very quickly realize that he is not both Prime Minister Rudd and Senator Stephen Conroy, but is in fact a sketch comedian.
 Also, he is not Rudd's successor, Julia Gillard.